Minor backaches and pain – we’ve all been there, but we may not know what to do to ameliorate the discomfort.

 Inflammatory Back Pain: stiffness and decreased mobility in the back that mostly affects the lumbar spine and is typically accompanied by another inflammatory condition.

 Approximately 75-85% of Americans experience some form of back pain in their lifetime and about 90% of people living with back pain improve their condition without surgery.
-At The Pain Experts of Arizona we strive to provide our patients with the best back pain treatment Phoenix has to offer.
+At The Pain Experts of Arizona we strive to provide our patients with the best back pain treatment Arizona has to offer.